• Skip to primary navigation

 Most certainly!
 Make their bowls with a side of their favorite ingredients.
 It's easy to substitute any of the ingredients.
 Some kid favorites are steamed broccoli, edamame, diced cucumbers, carrots, berries, etc. Most kids don't like anything too spicy (at least mine don't), so I'd recommend removing the sriracha altogether.

-If you have tried this Salmon Buddha Bowl, let me know!
-I'd love for you to come back and give the recipe a star rating and/or a review in the comments! 🙂 Let's stay connected, so please share photos of your creations with me and others on Instagram, Facebook, and Pinterest!
+If you tried this recipe, let me know!
+I'd love for you to come back and give the recipe a 5 star rating and leave a review in the comments! 🙂 Let's stay connected, so please follow me on Instagram, Facebook, and Pinterest!
+Subscribe to my newsletter to get healthy fresh recipe ideas every week!

 Salmon Buddha Bowl